Minnesota’s most popular Work-Based Learning endorsement program.

 About our Licensure Program

-Our online, flexible Work-Based Learning licensure program is both initial licensure for teachers new to the profession who are industry experts (i.e., Tier 1) and working toward permanency (Tier 3), and additional licensure for teachers who hold a current teaching license (Tier 3 or 4) and are looking to add another licensure area.
+Our online, flexible Work-Based Learning licensure program is both initial licensure for teachers new to the profession who are industry experts (i.e., Tier 1) and working toward permanency (Tier 3) who are also enrolling in another one of our CTE licensure programs, and additional licensure for teachers who hold a current teaching license (Tier 3 or 4) and are looking to add another licensure area.
 Initial licensure candidates must also be enrolled in another one of our CTE licensure programs, as a candidate for this license must hold “another Minnesota license valid for teaching in grades 9 through 12” (8710.4825).
 Individuals without either industry experience or teaching experience (e.g., a recent high school graduate) would be best served in a traditional teacher preparation program.
 Non-CTE teachers looking to add the WBL endorsement would be best served in another PELSB-approved WBL program.

 Enrollment Requirements